Lecture 3: Introduction to Learning (Cont.), Classification, Logistic Regression

 - (You might see \(Y = -1\) used to denote the negative class.
 It doesn’t make a huge difference, but we’ll stick with \(Y=0\) for mathematical simplicity.)

-- The goal remains the same: learn a function \(\hat{f}: \mathbb{R}^d \to \{0, 1\}\) that accurately predicts the class label for new observations.
+- The goal remains the same: learn a function \(\hat{f}: \mathbb{R}^p \to \{0, 1\}\) that accurately predicts the class label for new observations.

 Let’s now derive a statistical model estimation procedure, and prediction rule for binary classification!

-Sneak peak: logistic regression
+Sneak peek: logistic regression

 - We will ultimately derive logistic regression,